 Each of our LibGuides pages for the individual e-book resource is formatted the same way and contains the following boxes:

 This box contains background information about the database and describes the genres/subjects available.

-In the "Use and Download Info" box, you will find what file formats are available, any special software requirements for accessing or using e-books via that platform, and available options for accessing content via a mobile device such as a smart phone or tablet.
+In this box, you will find what file formats are available, any special software requirements for accessing or using e-books via that platform, and available options for accessing content via a mobile device such as a smart phone or tablet.

 You will also find any specified limits on the number of users that may access a resource at once.
 This is very important to note, because some of our e-books default to single-user access unless otherwise specified, meaning that if one person checks out an e-book, it will not be available for anyone else to use until it is checked back in.

 This box also lists any special restrictions on printing.
 Please note that even if it is not explicitly stated, copyright law and common sense apply to all downloading and printing options.
 Do not make several copies of a document to distribute or post online without proper permission.
-If you have questions about fair use, feel free to ask a librarian.
+If you have questions about fair use, feel free to ask us.